d99kris/nchat/README.md

 ### use_pairing_code

 Stores the environment variable flag `USE_PAIRING_CODE` if set during setup.
-It specifies whether to use pairing code instead of QR code (WhatsApp only).
+It specifies whether to use pairing code / authentication code instead of QR code (Telegram/WhatsApp).

 ### use_qr_terminal

 Stores the environment variable flag `USE_QR_TERMINAL` if set during setup.
-It specifies whether to display QR code in the terminal, disabling detection of GUI capability for displaying images (WhatsApp/Signal only).
+It specifies whether to display QR code in the terminal, disabling detection of GUI capability for displaying images.

 ### version_used